-ABBOTSFORD — It was hard not to look at the final score and not have your draw figuratively drop.
+ABBOTSFORD — It was hard not to look at the final score and not have your jaw figuratively drop.

 Yet in the aftermath of a 135-128 triple-overtime win over Chilliwack’s Triple A No. 2-ranked G.W.
 Graham Grizzlies in the quarterfinal round Friday night at Robert Bateman’s Timberwolves Classic senior boys basketball tournament, Byrne Creek Bulldogs’ head coach Bal Dhillon was stressing something even more important in the immediate future for the honourable mention team from Burnaby.

 “We talked about learning how to win,” said Dhillon, whose team tipped off against the Grizz at 5:15 p.m., but didn’t gather as a team for a post-game talk until just after 8 p.m. in a game that likely sits somewhere in the upper percentile of the highest scoring games in provincial boys history.